zkpstandard/wg-plonkish/src/optimizations.md

 $$

 > It is alright if one or more *unconstrained* abstract cells map to the same concrete cell as a constrained abstract cell, because that will not affect the meaning of the circuit.
 Notice that specifying $\equiv$ as an equivalence relation helps to simplify this definition (as compared to specifying it as a set of copy constraints), because an equivalence relation is by definition symmetric, reflexive, and transitive.
+>
+> Recall from the [relation definition](relation.md#copy-constraints) that fixed abstract cells with the same value are considered to be equivalent under $\equiv$.
+This allows a fixed column to be specified as a rotation of another fixed column, which can be useful to reduce the number of fixed concrete columns used by the concrete circuit.

 Since correctness does not depend on the specific hints provided by the circuit programmer, it is also valid to use any subset of the provided hints, or to infer hints that were not provided.